-- Administrative Assistant, CSS: The AA is called upon to perform many varied duties throughout the day.
+- Admin Assistant (CSS): The AA is called upon to perform many varied duties throughout the day.
 Duties include greeting participants, staff, family members and other guests with enthusiasm and confidence, answering phones, payroll, billing, attendance/data reports, as well as general support of director/s, program coordinators and staff.

 - Early Intervention Specialist: Work closely with preschool-age children who have developmental delays, behavioral and/or emotional challenges.
 Conduct classes.
 Evaluate children in class and program activities.
 Develop appropriate personalized goals with input from parent and other team members for each child.
 Plan and implement daily activities.
 Communicate with parents.
 Supervise two assistants.

 - Early Intervention Assistant - Work closely with preschool-aged children who have special needs such as autism or Down Syndrome.
 Support the teacher in a classroom setting, planning and implementing activities in our year-round programs.